Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Architecture Museums as works of art

 The buildings themselves deserve attention.
-The MNBAQ with its contemporary extension, Safdie's Museum of Civilization, and the industrial buildings converted into art spaces in Saint-Roch constitute an architectural promenade in themselves.
-In Quebec City, container and content often dialogue with clear artistic intent.
+The MNBAQ with its contemporary extension, the Musée de la Civilisation by Safdie, and the industrial buildings converted into art spaces in Saint-Roch form an architectural walk in themselves.
+In Quebec City, container and content often engage in dialogue with an obvious artistic intention.

 ReferencesSafdie, MNBAQ extension